 Where to Dine

-Baltimore’s culinary scene is drawing rave reviews from around the globe.
+Baltimore's culinary scene is drawing rave reviews from around the globe, including those from Zagat and Wine Enthusiast naming Baltimore a top food destination.
 From the Inner Harbor to our trendy, historic and hip neighborhoods throughout the city, dining options in Baltimore have expanded in recent years to feature a veritable smorgasbord of cuisines and a range of stylish environments to suit every taste.

 1425 Aliceanna Street

 The newest concept from Foreman Wolf, Bar Vasquez celebrates the holy trinity of Argentine cooking: meat, fire and seasonal ingredients.
 The restaurant took over the industrial warehouse space Pazo once held, but still maintains the seamless mix of casual in the downstairs bar and lounge with formal in the upstairs fine-dining area.
 The menu also offers something for everyone from small plates of ceviche, croquetas and Argentine street pizza to main courses focused around grilled meats and game.